Enterprise Settings - Developer

 -

-Supports collaboration - Check if you wish to collaborate with other users when developing the app.
+Supports collaboration - Check if you wish to collaborate with other users when developing the application.

 -